lynnfaraday/aresmush.com/tutorials/code/git.md

     # -----------------------------
     /game/

-Whenever you make changes to your game config, use `git commit -am <message>` and then `git push` on the game server to push your config changes to GitHub.
+Whenever you make changes to your game config, you'll have to use the git shell commands on the game server to push your config changes to GitHub.
+See [Advanced GitHub](#advanced-github).

 {% tip %}
 Git will still ignore other parts of the game directory, including uploads, logs, and the secrets.yml config file (to keep your secret codes secret).